firefly-oss/core-lending-loan-origination/README.md

 - `applicationSubStatus`: Detailed status (PENDING_DOCUMENTS, NEEDS_MANUAL_REVIEW, COMPLETE)
 - `applicationDate`: Date when the application was submitted
 - `submissionChannel`: Channel used (BRANCH, ONLINE, MOBILE, DISTRIBUTOR)
-- `partyId`: Reference to the primary customer (nullable for unknown customers)
 - `distributorId`: Reference to the distributor (nullable if not via distributor)
 - `note`: Additional comments or notes